AmineDerbal/Hello-Microverse/readme.md

 > Describe your project in 1 or 2 sentences.

-**[Hello Microverse]** is a project to set up a "Hello world" repository and learn to configure the different linters that we will use in our Microverse's journey.
+**[Hello Microverse]** is a project to set up a "Hello world" repository and learn how to configure the different linters that we will use in our Microverse's journey.

 ## 🛠 Built With <a name="built-with"></a>